 The more we try and convince them that we are not emotional, the more they get used to seeing us in a strong and willful condition.
 And once they get that idea of our emotional capability and do not genuinely need any emotional help, these people end up ignoring us.
 They will not bother to ask us anymore if we are okay.
 And that is what makes us sad, empty, emotional, and alone.
 Emotional and isolated.

 When we are in a deep hole of emotional despair, we know that it is only a span of time before we eventually break down and shatter into emotional pieces.
 We are aware that we need emotional help and that we are crying so hard deep inside because others cannot see what we are going through.
 We know there is something wrong, and most of the time, we understand what is wrong.

 What Are We Most Anxious About?

-Often when we are emotional, we are also worried.
-Anxiety, too, breeds emotional outbursts.
+When we are emotion-filled, we are also worried.

+Anxiety, too, breeds outbursts of feelings.
 It is just that we are often emotional about uncertainties.
 We are not prepared for the emotional consequences of our actions or behaviors.
-We are scared of others’ judgment towards our emotional inability.
+We are scared of others’ judgment of our emotional inability.
 But if we carefully think about it, expressing our thoughts and feelings often creates the same result.
-Meaning, regardless of hiding and lying about our emotional feelings, letting them out still gives us the same expectations.
+Meaning, that regardless of hiding and lying about our emotional feelings, letting them out still gives us the same expectations.

 Since we usually emphasize leaning into the emotional discomfort we often experience, it moves us away from finally accepting the imperfections of things.
-And that holds us in the idea that we should stay and get better no matter what.
+And that holds us in the idea that we should stay and get better with our emotions no matter what.

 It’s Okay Not To Be Okay